Claude Code Token Budget Too Large for One Task

-You ask Claude Code to “refactor the auth flow across the app”, it starts reading every file in src/auth/ plus src/api/, dumps three large config files into context, then halfway through the actual refactor it hits the context limit and auto-summarizes — losing the plan you just spent 40K tokens building.
+You ask Claude Code to “refactor the auth flow across the app”.
+It reads every file in src/auth/ plus src/api/, dumps three large config files into context, then halfway through the actual refactor it auto-compacts — replacing your earlier turns with a summary and losing the plan you just spent 40K tokens building.
 The next message proposes something that contradicts step 3 of the original plan.
-The root problem: you handed Claude one task whose total information budget exceeds the model’s 200K-token context window, so summarization is inevitable.
-The fix is to decompose the task so each sub-task fits comfortably in 60-80K tokens, with persistent state on disk between them.

 Common causes